FAQs

 APPLICATION & SELECTION

 - Please submit your application using this form.
-Applications are due by September 1st at 11:59PM EDT.
+Applications are due by August 30th at 11:59PM ET.

 - During September and October the Future Blue Youth Council will select a shortlist of finalists.
 Each application will be read at least twice.

-- During November and December select FBYC and Fellowship alumni along with Bow Seat staff will interview each finalist and choose at least 10 True Blue Fellows.
+- Throughout November, a selection committee of FBYC and Fellowship alumni along with Bow Seat staff will interview each finalist and select 12 True Blue Fellows.

 - The True Blue Fellowship begins in January